-Three things you need to know about flooding
+What you need to know about floods in the UK

-The risk of floods is growing in England and Wales.
-Find out how to prepare your home – and how to get help from the British Red Cross and others if you’re affected.
+The risk of floods and flash floods is growing in England, Wales, and across the UK.
+Find out how to prepare your home for flooding – and how to get help from the British Red Cross and others if you’re affected.

-1. What are floods and what is causing them?
+1. What is a flood and what causes them?

-Climate change, a growing population and less green space are causing floods, according to the Environment Agency.
-Extreme weather events are four times more likely than in 1970.
-And since 1910, there have been 17 record-breaking months of rainfall.
+Climate change, a growing population, and less green space are causing floods, according to the Environment Agency.
+Extreme weather events are four times more likely to happen now than in 1970.
+Since 1910, there have been 17 record-breaking months of rainfall.
 Nine of these have been since the year 2000.

-Experts warn that flooding will be an increasing problem as towns and cities get bigger.
+Experts warn that flooding in the UK will be an increasing problem as towns and cities get bigger.
 When we build on areas of land near rivers and it rains a lot, the risk of flooding is high.
 Concrete cannot absorb the water if rivers overflow.

 2. Why are floods a problem?